 Washing Your Laundry

-Many of us are opting to wash our laundry on a lower temperature (between 30⁰C and 40⁰C) due to environmental benefits.
-However, researchers have found that an increased use of low temperature washes and gentle detergents are some of the main culprits for the build up of bacteria in your appliance.
+Many of us are opting to wash our laundry at a lower temperature (between 30⁰C and 40⁰C) due to environmental benefits.
+However, researchers have found that increased use of low-temperature washes and gentle detergents are some of the main culprits for the build-up of bacteria in your appliance.

 It’s also been suggested that laundry washed at 40⁰C contains only 14% fewer germs than unwashed laundry.